lqc/thinkcspy/source/pygame.rst

     all_sprites.append(duke2)

-Now the game loop will test if each instance has been clicked, will call our click handler, will call update, and will call draw.
+Now the game loop will test if each instance has been clicked, will call the click handler for that instance.
+It will also call update and draw for all sprites.
 All the remaining changes we need to make will be made in the methods of the ``Duke_sprite`` class.

 Let's begin with drawing one of the patches.
 We'll introduce a new attribute ``curr_patch_num`` into the class.
 It holds a value between 0 and 9, and determines which patch to draw.
 So